sDamme/opencart3-estonian/README.md

 Translated the bulk of it with AI from the english language pack that comes pre-installed with opencart, made some adjustments if I noticed that the translations were way off.

+Contains translations for everything in the admin panel as well as the default theme.
 ## Installation

 ### Option 1: Manual Installation